 The figure depicts estimates of δ in (3.3) (on the vertical axis) for various public signals (on the horizontal axis).
 The left-hand side panel shows the coefficient estimates for previous period's consensus estimate of one-year ahead inflation from the Survey of Professional Forecasters (SPF), the Michigan Survey of Consumers (MICH), the Survey of Consumer Expectations (SCE), the Consensus Economics Survey (CSE), and the Livingstone Survey (LIV).
 The right-hand side panel, by contrast, shows estimates of δ using one-period lagged inflation outcomes (LAG), 10-year inflation expectations from the TIPS market (TIPS), the year-over-year change in the nominal effective exchange rate (NEER), the year-over-year change in import prices (IMP), the year-over-year change in the WTI oil price (OIL), the unemployment rate (U), the Cleveland Fed's Financial Market-based measure of future inflation (FIN), the year-over-year change in the SP500 (STOCK), and the 10-year-2-year term spread (TERM).
 All variables have been standardized, and have been signed such that an increase predicts higher inflation one year out.
 All variables and growth rates have also been derived using the latest available data at the time of the inflation forecast.
 Whisker-intervals correspond to 95 percent White doubled-clustered confidence bounds.
-See also the Online Appendix.
+Finally, note that the TIPS and the SCE are only available after 2015.
+See also the Online Appendix, which includes sample definitions for all variables.